jakubtomsu/odin-steamworks/README.md

 Build the generator with `odin build` commands.

 Note: The naming is slightly different than in the C/C++ API.
 For instance, things aren't prefixed with `Steam`, `m_`, `k_`, etc. Also `_t` suffixes for structs aren't used.

+## Contributing
+Contributions are welcome!
+Preferrably submit a pull request here on Github.